 Healthcare is a major concern to us all and a primary focus for Spectra.
 We build upon the experience of our CSO Dr Dan Sprague's background in epidemiology and his experince as a consultant for USAID where he advised healthcare monitoring and evaluation teams on the use of statistics and assisted in analysing healthcare behaviour and the health system in Uganda.

 Spectra are currently working with the Liverpool School of Tropical Medicine on a Unicef funded project to develop a tool that will assist field researchers design surveys for health studies.
 We are also looking to build on Dr Sprague's PhD research to apply more sophisticated statistical methods to the surveys and visualise the results for policy makers.
+You can access the LQAS Sampling Plan Calculator here.

 The hospitality industry produces large amounts of data on people's travel and interests.
 This is particulalry, true of Online Travel Agents such as Expedia and Booking.com who track hotel and flight prices in real time.
 This data is helping consumers find better accomdation at better prices but it is also helping hotels connect with their target customers and monitor their competition.